Kuch Pyar Ka Pagalpan

-Kuch Pyar Ka Pagalpan (English – Some Insanity of Love) is a Pakistani television serial, written by Samira Fazal, directed by Haissam Hussain, broadcast on the ARY Digital network in Pakistan.
+Kuch Pyar Ka Pagalpan (English – Some Insanity of Love) is a Pakistani television serial, written by Samira Fazal, directed by Haissam Hussain, and broadcast on the ARY Digital network in Pakistan.
+Fawad Khan, Ayesha Khan, Sanam Baloch and Mikaal Zulfiqar played the leads.
+The series is about a middle-class younger engineer from Lahore who gets his dream of working in the US true, and when he finally lands there he realises the reality and becomes entangled in a web of complex relationships.

-It ran from 1 February 2016, every Monday to Saturday on the Indian TV Channel Zindagi under the title Kuch Pyaar Ka Paagalpan Bhi Tha.
+The series also aired in India on Zindagi under the title Kuch Pyaar Ka Paagalpan Bhi Tha.